Are you a Type A woman married to a Type B man? Here is some encouragement for your particular struggles. You are not alone!

 Not that our way is to spitefully criticize, but it’s to evaluate situations looking for problems and quickly throw out solutions.
-Husbands are to be leaders in the household, but that doesn’t mean they have to be strong in every single thing.

 In pre-marital counseling our pastor gave us some good advice.
 He said that if the wife was strong in a certain area, like administrating the finances, then she should do it.
 Though it may seem like the man’s job, if the man was not strong in this area it would ultimately be putting the family at a disadvantage to remain so just for gender sake.

 We will be strong in certain areas where our husbands are weak, and they will be strong in certain areas where we are weak.
 It’s heathy to accept this balance and do what works for you.

 One way we’ve severely cut down on nagging – and by we I mean I – is to have a weekly meeting.
 We don’t always remember, but it has been immensely helpful.
 You’ve all seen the quote floating around…